GlobalBoost/ord-globalboost/docs/src/guides/sat-hunting.md

    ord --wallet foo --index-sats wallet sats
    ```

-### Searching for Rare Ordinals in a Non-Bitcoin Core Wallet
+### Searching for Rare Ordinals in a Non-GlobalBoost Core Wallet

-The `ord wallet` command is just a wrapper around Bitcoin Core's RPC API, so to
+The `ord wallet` command is just a wrapper around GlobalBoost Core's RPC API, so to
-search for rare ordinals in a non-Bitcoin Core wallet, you'll need to import
+search for rare ordinals in a non-GlobalBoost Core wallet, you'll need to import
-your wallet's descriptors into Bitcoin Core.
+your wallet's descriptors into GlobalBoost Core.

 [Descriptors](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md)
 describe the ways that wallets generate private keys and public keys.

-You should only import descriptors into Bitcoin Core for your wallet's public
+You should only import descriptors into GlobalBoost Core for your wallet's public
 keys, not its private keys.

 If your wallet's public key descriptor is compromised, an attacker will be able